Now hiring hundreds of people for a variety of seasonal jobs

 There are seven different job openings available under the Recreation Technician position, including Wading Pool Attendant, Youth Leader, Children’s Leader, Children’s/Youth Fishing Leader, Preschool Leader, Building Supervisor and Facility Monitor, and Equipment Rentals and Equipment Delivery.

-Office support
+Bylaw support

 Additional jobs

 We’re always hiring for a variety of jobs.
-If the above descriptions don’t appeal to you, make sure to check out careers page regularly to see what other else you can apply for.
+If the above descriptions don’t appeal to you, make sure to check out careers page regularly to see what else you can apply for.

 How to prepare